Accessibility statement

 1. Prepare your items for collection:

 • Please box up any keyboards/mouse/mouse pads etc. Data does not need to be data-wiped beforehand*, as Stone use Blancco or Ultraerase data wiping software to make a unit safe but re-usable.
 Using a degausser destroys the hard drive, and equipment would only be suitable for scrap at that point.
-If you'd like us to remove the data before it goes to Stone, please contact IT Support
+If you'd like us to remove the data before it goes to Stone, please contact IT Services.

 2. Use Planon to request a collection: